SirCabirus/Atommaster/README.md

 the atoms set by the computer are displayed, allowing the player to become familiar with the course of the beams.

-By default, sound effects are disabled.
+By default, sound effects are enabled.
 They can be switched on and off by pressing the S key.

 The cursor (the blue question mark) is moved with the cursor keys left and right on the query fields to move around